-Local communities in Waushara County are defined by diverse topographical features.
-Evidence of several phases of the Wisconsin Glacier can be found in the County.
-The western edge of the County is a flat outwash plain.
-A narrow moraine is located on the eastern boundary of this outwash plain extending through the villages and towns of Coloma, Hancock and Plainfield.
-This moraine creates a groundwater divided separating the county's groundwater flow east and west.
-Central Waushara County (City of Wautoma, Village Wild Rose and surrounding towns) gradually flattens to a rolling plain as one moves eastward across the County.
-The eastern third of the County is a gently rolling lake plain.
-The southeastern areas of Waushara County were once occupied by Lake Oshkosh and are characterized by relatively flat to gently rolling plains.
-The glacial plain areas of Waushara County have expansive deposits of red clay and organic-rich soils.
-This combination has resulted in expansive wetlands and valuable agricultural areas.
+The local communities in the Waushara County are defined by diverse topographical features.5 Evidence of several phases of the Wisconsin Glacier can be found in the County.6 The western edge of the County is a flat outwash plain.
+A narrow moraine, located on the eastern boundary of this outwash plain, extends through the villages and towns of Coloma, Hancock and Plainfield.
+This moraine or ridge creates a groundwater divide that separates the County's groundwater flow east and west.
+Central Waushara County (City of Wautoma, Village of Wild Rose and surrounding towns) gradually flattens to a rolling plain as one moves eastward across the County.
+A gently rolling lake plain makes up the eastern third of the County, and was at one time occupied by Lake Oshkosh.
+The glacial plain areas of Waushara County have expansive deposits of red clay and organic-rich soils.7 This combination has resulted in expansive wetlands and valuable agricultural areas.